camilososahtml/uypricescraper/README.md

 Category

-Gets: Name of visible products (12), price
+Gets: Name of visible products (12), price, image, description even if the picked url cames into a category (if the product has it), image url

 Exports in CSV